First post, by The Serpent Rider

 Very fast and VGA performance is finally fixed.
 Yay!

-Both cards have practically identical performance, which is overall very good.
-The original Matrox Millenium can work fine with LFB in 1280x1024 mode and actually is slighly faster.
+All three cards have practically identical performance, which is overall very good.
+The original Matrox Millenium can work fine with LFB in 1280x1024 and 1600x1200 modes (only on specific BIOS) in Duke Nukem 3D and slighly faster that way.

 Matrox Millennium G450 series